PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 # ToDo

-- [ ] IMPORTANT !!!!
-Check functions for potential problem with mutation of moment object as it is mutable and every use of moment methods changes initial object !!!!
-- [ ] Crete functionality in the returnDate to receive date as a string NOT in the array.
-- [ ] Fix issue in the returnDate which is failing to return correct date with time in case of string "01/02/2022 22:00".
-- [ ] Add test to function returnDate.
 - [ ] Add functionality to calculate dynamic start for Monday.
 - [ ] Add functionality to calculate dynamic start for Tuesday.
 - [ ] Add functionality to calculate dynamic start for Wednesday.